 The Executive Team (as described in Reference & Administrative Details) are the key management personnel of the trust.
-For each member of the Executive Team, pay is determined by the Trust Board having regard to their performance against objectives set the previous year.
+For each member of the Executive Team, during the 2020/21 academic year, pay was determined by the Trust Board having regard to their performance against objectives set the previous year.